Distribution Map: Based on vouchered plant specimens only. View county names by placing the mouse cursor over a particular county.

 ** Not applicable or data not available.

 For more information, contact: Troy Weldy or David Werier

 © 2017 New York Flora Association | Data last modified: 1/22/2017

 A member of the University of South Florida family of PlantAtlas.org sites

 Weldy, Troy, David Werier, and Andrew Nelson.
-2013 New York Flora Atlas.
-[S. M. Landry and K. N. Campbell (original application development), Florida Center for Community Design and Research.
+2017 New York Flora Atlas.
+[S. M. Landry and K. N. Campbell (original application development), USF Water Institute.
 University of South Florida].
 New York Flora Association, Albany, New York.